lammps/lammps/doc/src/Manual.rst

 online version always corresponds to the latest feature release version.
 If needed, you can build a local copy of the manual as HTML pages or a PDF file by following the steps on the :doc:`Build_manual` page.
-If you have difficulties viewing the pages please :ref:`see this note
+If you have difficulties viewing the pages, please :ref:`see this note
 <webbrowser>`.

 -----------

-The manual is organized in three parts:
+The manual is organized into three parts:

-1. the :ref:`User Guide <user_documentation>` with information about how
+1. The :ref:`User Guide <user_documentation>` with information about how
    to obtain, configure, compile, install, and use LAMMPS,
 2. the :ref:`Programmer Guide <programmer_documentation>` with
    information about how to use the LAMMPS library interface from